Tel 020 7100 5256

 Philip is a specialist and experienced employment lawyer qualified for 23 years, representing employees at all levels which include senior executives.
 He has a national reputation, and acts for employees both in the City and throughout the UK.

-Philip writes regularly for The Guardian as their employment law expert, and has also appeared many times as an expert on BBC, ITV, Sky News, and both national and local radio stations (including BBC Radio 4, Radio London and LBC).
+Philip writes regularly for The Guardian as their employment law expert, and has also appeared numerous times as an expert on BBC, ITV, Sky News, and both national and local radio stations (including BBC Radio 4, Radio London and LBC).

 He has also been quoted in national newspapers and leading legal and financial websites which include The Sunday Times, The Independent, ACAS, and Personnel Today, and has further been interviewed by foreign radio and TV in respect of UK employment law matters.
 Philip also provides employment law advice to members of The Institute of Leadership and Management which is the UK’S largest management body.